 - Seawall campground (off Rt.
 102A in Southwest Harbor)

 - Blackwoods campground (off Rt.
 3 in Otter Creek)

 - Acadia National Park Headquarters (on the Eagle Lake Road/Rt.
 233 in Bar Harbor)

 - Thompson Island joint chamber and park information center (Rt.
 3 Thompson Island)

-Acadia-specific weekly ($25; $10 in the shoulder seasons) and annual passes ($50) are also available May through October at the following locations on Mount Desert Island:
+Acadia-specific weekly ($25) and annual passes ($50) are also available May through October at the following locations on Mount Desert Island:

 - Hulls Cove Visitor Center